Junjun-Xu/SiPAS-Profiler/README.md

 ### Additional Features

+#### testInfor.jar

+##### Result
 When we construct libraries in HTS plate, the uneven output of libraries often occurs.
 In order to get the relatively consistent library output, the test data is usually used to assist.
 The result is as a reference to guide the large-scale sequencing.
-We complete a new pipeline to parse the information in the data.
+The testInfor.jar file is a new pipeline to parse the information in the data.
 The following are the statistical results.

 ##### 1.ratioTable.txt